AntonioAntonio-ai/GroinkParms/README.txt

 Allow a randomized game to have the same save file as an unrandomized game.
 If you get stuck, switch to the unrandomized game and play until the next save point.
 Then, switch to the softlocked randomized game and hope for the best.
 Better still, have multiple randomized games that you switch between when you are locked from doing something.

 ==Coming Soon???==
 I'll probably update this program and work out some kinks in like a week or 2 years.
-In the meanwhile, feel free to make it good.

 ==Copyright==
 I don't care about this, just don't claim that you made this program.